gisgeolab/aqpictures/README.md

 └── references/ # Reference scientific literature list and dissemination material
 ```

+### Additional branch

+The [`pm25-benchmark_Q_Tuo`](https://github.com/gisgeolab/aqpictures/tree/pm25-benchmark_Q_Tuo) branch contains an extended workflow developed by **Qingxuan Tuo** as part of a MSc thesis project, focused on **image-based PM2.5 estimation from fixed webcam imagery**, multi-source environmental data integration, and the implementation and comparison of different modelling strategies.

 ## How to use this repository

 1. Start from the `code/` folder to explore the implemented workflows and notebooks.